The Fed Is In a Bad Place.

 I think this is madness.

 Now some of this is macro and some micro.
 A mad dash of outmigration due to COVID generated some housing hot spots which spiked the numbers.
 New York City can lose 100,000 residents and not even realize it.
-If Tampa-St. Pete gains 100,000 residents, that changes the housing market dynamics there entirely.
-Again, these events as well as the disruption in housing from the work from home phenomenon, is unrelated to Fed policy.
+If Tampa-St. Pete gains 100,000 residents, that changes housing market dynamics there entirely.
+Again, these events as well as the disruption in housing from the work from home phenomenon, are unrelated to monetary policy.

 Unfortunately, we are now in a position where if the housing component, by itself, doesn't get deflated sufficiently, then the headline CPI number the media fixates on as a proxy for the price of EVERYTHING ELSE from chicken wings to pet supplies won't shrink, and Fed policy will then be seen as an abject failure.

 Cue in the bile merchants in the cheap seats bellowing about the Fed's "credibility."

 So I believe Fed policy, as it stands now (September 29, 2022) is way too aggressive, especially with several Fed governors warning a lot more is to come.
 As I've written before, the Fed does not want the "whack a mole" inflation environment that took five years to contain back in the 1970s.
 But this is a wholly different economy from that one, when China was still a primitive backwater, and the only truly powerful Asian economy was Japan.

 It's a different world now.
 I do hope the Fed's generals are not fighting the last battle.
 (9/29/2022)